rukayah/Indeed-Website-Web-Scraping-BeautifulSoup-/README.md

-# Web Scraping of Indeed Webiste Using BeautifulSoup
+# Web Scraping of Indeed Website Using BeautifulSoup.

 This project is meant to scrape data for insights extraction.
 I scrape the data using Beautiful Soup from 'indeed job listings website' to provide insights on current trends of data science jobs in Nigeria.